-The statistics map closely to those specified in RFC4668 - RADIUS authentication client MIB.
-To view details, use the server select box to switch between the backend servers.
+The statistics map closely to those specified in RFC4668 - RADIUS Authentication Client MIB.
+Use the server select box to switch between the backend servers to show details for.

 Packet Counters

 RADIUS authentication server packet counter.
 There are seven receive and four transmit counters.